Table of Contents

 When the cardiovascular system is overstimulated, as happens with this drug combo, it may have fatal effects.
 The cocaine, along with the Adderall, causes the blood vessels to constrict.
 When the drugs also cause the heart to beat faster, this can lead to a lack of oxygen to the heart.
 Which may result in angina, heart attack, blood clots, or stroke.

-Risk of Poly-Substance Addiction Mixing Adderall and Cocaine
+Dangers of Mixing Adderall and Cocaine

 Cocaine quickly crosses over to the bloodstream, stimulating the nervous system and releasing large quantities of dopamine in the brain.
 Adderall has a longer half-life in the system.
 When both drugs are used, it causes constantly increased nerve activity and dopamine production.
 Over time, though, it takes more and more of the substances to get the same high.
 As tolerance increases, so does consumption.
 The end result is often addiction.
 Signs of addiction include: